 The use of grooved type fittings on pipe size 2 ½” and smaller in diameter is not allowed.

-FlexHead: Flexible fire sprinkler hose with threaded end fittings are acceptable.
+FlexHead: Flexible fire sprinkler hose with threaded end fittings are acceptable for Medical Office Building or similar construction.
+Flexible heads are not acceptable for hospital or ambulatory care installations.

 Groove-less clamp or saddle type fittings are not acceptable for any fire protection piping including sprinkler system, standpipes and fire pump installation.